Winter Gathering Programme

 We are human beings, rooted in community, bound by care, connected by story.

-Face to face conversations, even difficult ones, are necessary and favourable to ongoing polarisation.
+Face to face conversations, even difficult ones, are necessary and absolutely preferable to ongoing polarisation.

 2. From Parties to People